matomatical/coursework-portfolio/README.md

 * This subject offered challenging weekly puzzles, several for each new model of computation which we studied.
   I was proud to complete every puzzle successfully.
 However, so as not to spoil these puzzles for future students I will not publish my solutions.

-    The study of so many of models gave me a broader perspective on computation, which remains one of the most fascinating ideas I have ever studied.
+  The study of so many of models gave me a broader perspective on computation itself, which remains one of the most fascinating ideas I have ever studied.

 * The final project involved designing and studying and then delivering a lecture about my own original model of computation.

-  I am not certain how original my idea was, but I explored what I called a *society of finite-state transducers*, which was the result of composing the input/output streams of finite-state transducers in a network.
+  I am not certain how original my idea was, but I explored what I called a *society of finite-state transducers*, which was the result of composing the input/output streams of finite-state transducers in a (finite or infinite) network.
   Regrettably, I don't have a recording of the presentation, which was partly at a virtual whiteboard.